-Horse Guards Parade is a large parade ground which can be found off of Whitehall near Downing Street in Central London.
-This is where events such as the Trooping of the Colour happen, there’s also a number of monuments located around the parade ground that are worth having a look at, it’s located right next to St James’ Park and lined with beautiful buildings.
+Horse Guards Parade is a large parade ground that can be found off of Whitehall near Downing Street in Central London.
+This is where events such as the Trooping of the Colour happen, there’s also a number of monuments located around the parade ground that is worth having a look at, it’s located right next to St James’ Park and lined with beautiful buildings.

 17. Piccadilly Circus